What Should be Included in a Will

 Digital assets memorandum

-It seems like just about everything these days involves a computer, table, or smartphone.
+It seems like just about everything these days involves a computer or smartphone.
 With everything from email to digital music to online banking, we all have a digital footprint.
 Even some of your money may be digital, in the form of cryptocurrency.

 Similar to the personal property memorandum, the digital assets memorandum (PDF) allows you to list and easily update your digital assets.
 It may be the most efficient way to guide your executor through this digital landscape.

-Consider all the devices that need to be accounted for, some of which may be password or PIN protected.
-Common locations for files and information to be stored on may include:
+Consider all the devices that need to be accounted for, some of which may be password protected.
+Common files or information may be stored on may include:

 • Mobile telephones and smartphones;